Perennials & Biennials

 Native: Europe

 Awards: Elisabeth Carey Miller Botanical Garden Great Plant PicksAstrantia is Greek meaning “star” referring to the star-like appearance of the flowers.
-European gardens by 1596 and in early colonial gardens in Plymouth, Massachusetts Bay Colony in the 1630’s.
-The root was used as a purgative.
+In European gardens by 1596 and colonial gardens in Plymouth Massachusetts Bay Colony in the 1630’s.
+Root used as a purgative.